Kyreria/Thema_09_Machine_learning/README.md

 As such the following research question has been formulated:

-Is it possible to predict if an amino-acid peptide promotes antibody-inducing activites, based on the peptide/protein structure and properties?
+Is it possible to predict if an amino-acid peptide promotes antibody-inducing activities, based on the peptide/protein structure and properties?
 And is it possible to try to expand or improve on the experiment and predictions that have been done previously on the same dataset regarding COVID-19?

 The paper for this experiment can be read on the following link: https://www.biorxiv.org/content/10.1101/2020.07.27.224121v1